RishiMatura/PulseJournal/README.md

     ```sh
     mvn spring-boot:run

-5. **Access the Application:** Once the application is running, you can interact with the REST API at:
+5. **Access the Application:** Once the application is running, you can interact with the REST API through Postman:
     - http://localhost:8080/user
     - http://localhost:8080/journal